la.plume CMS Help

 (3) Edit the content, taking care to preserve the text banner on the first line and the page heading on the second line, then leaving the third line empty.

-(4) Click the "Overwrite existing" button to edit the page.
+(4) Click the "Update page" button to save the page.

 To delete an existing page